kyma-project/busola/docs/extensibility/form-section.md

 - **description** - a string displayed in a tooltip when you hover over a question mark icon, next to the input's label.
 The default value is taken from the CustomResourceDefintion (CRD).
 - **readOnly** - a boolean which specifies if a field is read-only.
 Defaults to `false`.
 - **decodable** - a boolean that specifies that the field is base64-encoded and can be decoded in the UI.
 It can't be used together with **enum**.
-- **decodedPlacehoder** - optional alternative placeholder to use when field is decoded.
+- **decodedPlacehoder** - optional alternative placeholder to use when the field is decoded.

 #### Example